ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 3. Culling: skipping primitives based on fast decisions.

 ### Visibility
 There are two main algorithms for visibility.
 The first is the **Painter's algorithm**.
 This algorithm draws each object iteratively, starting with the object in the farthest back.
-The nearer objects cover the
+The nearer objects cover the farther ones.
+This includes